-A Little More on What is a Chartered Insurance Professional (CIP)
+What Does a Chartered Insurance Professional Do?

 To earn the Chartered Insurance Professional designation, the applicant must pass the 10-course program which includes five mandatory and professional courses and at least a whole year practical experience in the financial and insurance industry, these are the requirements that must be met by the candidate.
 The 10 courses are flexible and the students can decide in what order to take the courses.
 This allows for those in full-time employment to take the course at their own pace.
 The course can be completed between two to five years.
 The course is offered virtually, through distance learning and in person.
 Credit transfers are also allowed if there is prior insurance qualification The course provides the candidate with expertise and knowledge to succeed as an adjuster, risk manager, broker and agent The designation is evidence that you comply with the Institutes code of ethics and have the required standard of professionalism.
 A survey conducted by The Conference Board of Canada shows that the majority of the stakeholders in the Property and Casualty Insurance industry put more value on the Chartered Insurance Professional to deliver quality service to customers.